 psql (PostgreSQL) 10.3.10

-Again, if psql command is not supported, use locate command to find out the path of its binary.
+Again, if psql command is not supported or the path to its binary is not added to PATH environment variable, use locate command to find out the path of its binary.

 $ locate bin/psql /usr/bin/psql